Mitchelldscott/control-rs/README.md

 ## Book

-In the future it would be great to have a book that walks through a series of smaller projects to accomplish a larger one.
-For example designing analytical models for a few sensors and actuators and integrating them to design an estimator and controller.
+In the future, it would be great to have a book that walks through a series of smaller projects that lead to a larger one.
+For example, designing analytical models for a few sensors and actuators and integrating them to design an estimator and controller for an RC car or Quadcopter.

 ## Contributing